 Cost Sharing - Research Foundation/CUNY and Queens College Policy

 Queens College Commitments:

-If a sponsor requires cost sharing (mandatory cost share), the PI must obtain written approval from the Department Chairperson, Divisional Dean and Provost at least 10 days prior to proposal deadline.
+If a sponsor requires cost sharing (mandatory cost share), the PI must obtain written approval from the department chairperson, divisional dean, and provost at least 15 days prior to the proposal deadline.
 For approval, PI must:

 - detail the cost share dollars in the internal budget;